fluidself/fluidself.org/_books/fiction/a-river-runs-through-it.md

 title: A River Runs Through It and Other Stories - by Norman Maclean
 ---

 My father was very sure about certain matters pertaining to the universe.
-To him, all good things--trout as well as eternal salvation--come by grace and grace comes by art and art does not come easy.
+To him, all good things—trout as well as eternal salvation—come by grace and grace comes by art and art does not come easy.

 Sunrise is the time to feel that you will be able to find out how to help somebody close to you who you think needs help even if he doesn't think so.
 At sunrise everything is luminous but not clear.